lightdrk/stock_Info/README.md

     3. Enable the Google Sheets API for your project.
     4. Create credentials for a service account.
     5. Download the JSON file containing your credentials.

+  - **Spread Sheet**: you need id of the spread sheet from the link.
+    1

 ## Setting Up Credentials